LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/1_CoreJS_ValuesTypesOperations.md

     1. If `toString()` method is present, then it's called, and the output is shown.
     2. If `toString()` is not present or doesn't return a primitve value, then `valueOf()` is called.
     3. If result of `valueOf()` can't be converted to string then `TypeError` is thrown.
-3. Obejcts are converted to numbers in the same way as they are converted to strings except that `valueOf()` is tried first, if that can be turned into a Number then that is shown, then `toString()` is tried.
+3. Objects are converted to numbers in the same way as they are converted to strings except that `valueOf()` is tried first, if that can be turned into a Number then that is shown, then `toString()` is tried.
 If both don't work `TypeError` is thrown.

 ---